Online Public Relations Degree

 BECOMING AN ACCREDITED PR PROFESSIONAL

-Once you’ve completed your public relations program, you can pursue public relations accreditation or certification.
-Both signify to future employers that you have the skills, knowledge, and also the talent you claim to have.
-By taking an exam and being interviewed, you can demonstrate your ability to a panel of proven professionals.
-By doing so well, you can secure a certificate or accreditation.
-Adding that to your resume can help employers know that your skills and talents are verified.
+Once you’ve completed your PR program, you can pursue PR accreditation or certification.
+Both signify to future employers that you have the skills, knowledge, and talent you claim to have.
+Firstly, by taking an exam and being interviewed, you can show your ability to a panel of proven professionals.
+If you do well, you can secure a certificate or accreditation.
+Adding this to your resume can help employers verify your skills and talents.

 Accreditation and certification are offered by professional PR organizations.
-Those organizations are universally trusted in the field.
-Therefore, they add a level of respect and legitimacy to your resume.
-While you don’t need to be accredited or certified to work in PR, it helps to be.
+These organizations are well trusted in the field.
+Therefore, they add a level of respect and honor to your resume.
+While you don’t need to be accredited or certified to work in PR, it helps to be so.

-Some examples of agencies that offer certification and accreditation (or can connect you with one) include:
+Some examples of agencies that offer certification and accreditation (or can connect you with one who does) include: